How do you feel about your manager and what makes a good manager, well.. good?

 Project management software and other tools play a key part in a project manager’s work.
 They should either have experience using such software, or an ability to learn — fast.

-Using a tool like airforcus for roadmapping is a major aid to successful completion of a project, helping managers keep track and assess progress with minimal effort.
+Using a tool like airfocus for roadmapping is a major aid to the successful completion of a project, helping managers keep track and assess progress with minimal effort.

 This may cover a short space of time (a couple of weeks, several months) or a longer period (years, if need be), aligning all departments and providing vital visibility throughout.